scollinselliott/eratosthenes/README.md

 sampling employed in `eratosthenes` involves a two-step process of Gibbs sampling, using consistent batch means (CBM) and Monte Carlo standard errors (MCSE) to determine convergence (Jones et al. 2006; Flegal, Haran, and Jones 2008).
-Finaly, `eratosthenes` provides tools for analyzing the impact of events on each other with the conditional structure stipulated by the investigator, by implementing a jackknife-style estimator of squared displacement (how much the date of
+Finally, `eratosthenes` provides tools for analyzing the impact of events on each other with the conditional structure stipulated by the investigator, by implementing a jackknife-style estimator of squared displacement (how much the date of